-Neuropsychological testing for ADHD (Attention Deficit Hyperactivity Disorder) is a comprehensive assessment approach we use to evaluate various cognitive functions and behaviors associated with the diagnosis.
+Neuropsychological testing for ADHD in adults and children involves a comprehensive assessment approach we use to evaluate various cognitive functions and behaviors associated with the diagnosis.
 These test batteries add a layer to traditional psych testing, making the results more powerful and detailed.
 However, not everyone needs a neuropsychological evaluation for ADHD – it is more expensive and takes longer.
+If you are considering an assessment for yourself or your child, we wanted to provide this overview so you could be fully informed, including a neuropsychological testing for ADHD example at the end.
+Of course, you can contact us or schedule a consultation anytime if you have questions.

 Neuropsychological Testing for ADHD Process